pioneo/product-asap/README.md

 The download will be delivered as compressed (i.e. a "zip", or ".tar.gz" file.
 Decompress this file into the directory of your choice (e.g. "c:\asap" on Windows) and ensure you have full Read and Execute permissions.
 You can optionally create a shortcut of the executable file ("asap.exe" on Windows, or "asap" on Mac).

-Note that there is a known problem with the built-in decompression utility on all current versions of Windows.
-We recommend that you use a more robust decompression utility such as the open source [7zip](https://www.7-zip.org) when decompressing an Eclipse download.
-Some people report success when initially decompressing ASaP into a root directory (e.g. c:\) and then moving it to a more appropriate home (e.g. c:\Program Files\ASaP).

-For more information on basic Eclipse installation issues, visit [Eclipsepedia - the Eclipse.org Wik](https://wiki.eclipse.org/Eclipse/Installation).

-## Usage

 ```
 project
 │   README.md